 The process of copying magical writings is laborious and sometimes illogical.
 It is clearly not possible to simply repeat the exact same strokes of a pen, since there is a ritualistic element involving blood ink that must be followed to instill the spirit of the original writing into the new copy.
 Through long practice, though, you have become adept at a kind of linguistic necromancy, or perhaps "channeling"-you can transfer a scroll's weak or damaged spirit into another copy of itself, rejuvenating its physical form in the process.
 By spending the same time that a new scroll would require, you can use this skill to make a new copy of an existing spell scroll, expending only 1 blood ink (and the original scroll, which can be almost unrecognizably damaged).
+This skill cannot be used to copy a stolen scroll.

-Usage: You may use SCROLL SCRIBING to make a replacement copy of a damaged scroll for a single blood ink, regardless of level.
+Usage: You may use SCROLL SCRIBING to make a replacement copy of a damaged, non-stolen scroll for a single blood ink, regardless of level.
 You must bring (and surrender) the damaged scroll to Logistics along with the Laboratory tag and ingredients, just like making a new scroll.